Clustering and variable selection for categorical multivariate data: Simulations

-In this experiment we consider a setting with $L=10$ variables of $10$ states each.
-We chose a parameter with $K_0=5$ populations of equal probability.
-The frequencies of the states have been chosen such that the genetic differentiation between the populations is decreasing with the variables rank.
-In the first $6$ variables, the populations are more separated.
-In the following $2$ variables, the populations are very poorly differentiated.
-In the last $2$ variables, the states follow the same uniform distribution in all populations.
-The whole parameter is available at \url{http://www.math.u-psud.fr/~toussile/}.
+We consider a setting of $L=10$ variables with $10$ categories each.
+Each dataset is simulated as a mixture of $K_0=5$ populations in equal proportions.
+The simulation parameters are chosen so that the differentiation between populations, as measured by a population genetics parameter $F_{st}$ (a measure of genetic differentiation), decreases with the variable rank.
+Populations are distinctly separated for the first $6$ variables; for the next $2$ variables populations are poorly differentiated; the last $2$ variables follow the uniform distribution for all populations.
+The complete parameter is available at \url{http://www.math.u-psud.fr/\textasciitilde toussile/}.
+The overall differentiation occurs in a range considered difficult for clustering of such data \citep{Latch2006}.
+We examine different values of the sample size $n$ in $[100,\ 1000]$, and $30$ datasets are simulated for each value.
+Results are summarized in Fig.~\ref{Fig:S_vs_n-K_vs_n}.

-We considered different values $n$ of the sample size in $\left[50,\ 900\right]$ and for each of them, $10$ datasets have been simulated.
-The results are summarized in Figure \ref{Fig:S_vs_n-K_vs_n}.
-The left panel gives the proportion of selecting the subset $\widehat{S}_n$ of clustering variables containing the first $6$ variables, which are the most genetically differentiated variables.
-The right panel gives the proportion of selected models with $\widehat{K}_n=K_0$.

-In this experiment, $\AIC$ seems to be the best criterion for variable selection; however the different between $\AIC$ and the new criterion is not significant.
-It also appears that $\AIC$ estimates the number of clusters better than the other criteria for small sample sizes (around $n=100$ and $n=200$), but it overestimates this number from $n=500$.
-On the contrary, the new criterion perfectly estimates the number of clusters for sample sizes $\geq 300$. $\BIC$ performs poorly for both variables selection and classification on datasets with small sizes.
-As expected, the data-driven calibration of the penalty function improves globally the performances of the selection procedure, and it gives thus an answer to the question ``Which penalty for which sample size?''.